Skip advert

 Advertisement - Article continues below

-When we pitted the Qashqai against the Skoda Karoq and Vauxhall Grandland, we found the Nissan was better at dealing with bumps and potholes than the Vauxhall and has more responsive steering than the Skoda, plus the driving position provides plenty of visibility.
+When we pitted the Qashqai against the Skoda Karoq and the previous generation Vauxhall Grandland, we found the Nissan was better at dealing with bumps and potholes than the Vauxhall and has more responsive steering than the Skoda, plus the driving position provides plenty of visibility.
 Overall, the Qashqai's comfortable, easygoing nature makes it a relatively relaxing car to drive.

 The regular 1.3-litre mild-hybrid engine uses a small electric motor to boost efficiency.
 It cannot drive the wheels under electric power alone just like most other mild hybrid set-ups.
 The e-motor is fed by a lithium-ion battery, which stores energy recovered by the regenerative braking system under braking.
 This engine is available in two different power outputs, 138bhp and 156bhp, and a choice of either a six-speed manual or CVT automatic transmission.

 We think the manual is the better option – it’s around £1,600 cheaper and is reasonably slick, while the CVT doesn’t feel as capable as a regular auto.
 Neither of these engines makes the Qashqai feel particularly fast, but they do deliver good refinement and don’t sound bad when revved harder.
-Wind noise picks up at speed, but the Qashqai cabin is generally a very quiet place on the move.
+Wind noise picks up at speed, but the Qashqai cabin is generally a quiet place to be on the move.

 Advertisement - Article continues below